IvanGast/privacy_policy/README.md

-Privacy Policy for Number Agility
-Privacy Policy for Number Agility
+Privacy Policy for Number Agility, Remember The Number

 Effective Date: May 30, 2025

-Thank you for using Number Agility (“the App”), developed by Ivan Gastilovic.
+Thank you for using Number Agility and Remember The Number (“the App”), developed by Ivan Gastilovic.
 Your privacy is important to us.
 This Privacy Policy explains how information is handled when you use our mobile application available on the Google Play Store.

 1. Data Collection
-We do not collect any personal data from users of the Number Agility app.
+We do not collect any personal data from users of the Number Agility and Remember The Number apps.
 The application does not request, store, or transmit any personally identifiable information (PII), location data, contact lists, photos, or any other personal data.

 2. Third-Party Advertising
 While we do not collect or store any user data ourselves, the application includes third-party advertising provided by services such as Google AdMob or other advertising platforms.